Warranty Claims Processing and Management BPO: The 2026 Retail Guide

 According to SquareTrade, one in three consumer electronics products fails within the first three years of ownership, driving sustained warranty claim traffic well beyond the initial sale window.

-These claims often require serial number validation, troubleshooting, manufacturer coordination, and fraud screening.
+These claims often require serial-number validation, troubleshooting, coordination with manufacturers, and fraud screening.
 A single claim may involve multiple touchpoints across support, logistics, and finance.

 Compounding the issue, electronics customers expect fast resolution.
 Zendesk data shows that technology customers rank resolution speed as their top post-purchase priority, even above refund value.

-Retailers that outsource electronics warranty claims to specialized BPO teams typically reduce average resolution time by 25–35%, primarily due to standardized diagnostics and faster manufacturer coordination.
+Retailers that outsource electronics warranty claims to specialized BPO teams typically reduce average resolution time by 25–35%, primarily due to standardized diagnostics and faster coordination with manufacturers.

 Appliance retailers deal with fewer claims by volume—but significantly higher claims in terms of cost and complexity.